 Conclusion

-This study introduced the Integrated Project & Context-Based Learning (IPCB) framework as a solution to bridging the gap between academic learning and industry needs in ICT education.
+This study introduced the IPCBL framework as a solution to bridging the gap between academic learning and industry needs in ICT education.
 By integrating project-based learning and context-based learning, the framework promotes deep learning, problem-solving, and competency development.
 The study demonstrated that a structured, technology-agnostic approach to integrating students into the working environment effectively while maintaining academic integrity.

-Future iterations of this research will refine the IPCB framework through further empirical validation, ensuring that it remains adaptable to evolving educational and technological landscapes.
+Future iterations of this research will refine the IPCBL framework through further empirical validation, ensuring that it remains adaptable to evolving educational and technological landscapes.
 Ultimately, the framework contributes to advancing ICT education by fostering a more integrated, skill-based, and industry-aligned learning environment.

 References